-Effective Date Measures Tax holidays 01.04.2021 Tax holidays are granted for the gains and profits (excluding capital gains) received of derived from the following new businesses.
-Two years implementation period will be considered. - Ten-year tax exemption period for an undertaking which sale of const recycled in a selected separate site established in Sri Lanka to recy which were already used in the construction industry.
-Five-year tax exemption period for any business commenced on or after an individual after successful completion of vocational education fro which is standardized under TVET concept and regulated by the Tertial Education Commission. m any institution Seven-year tax exemption period for an undertaking commenced by a in manufacturing of boats or ships in Sri Lanka and received or derive profits from the supply such boats or ships.
+Effective Date Tax holidays 01.04.2021 Tax holidays are granted for the gains and profits (excluding capital gains) received or derived from the following new businesses.
+Two years implementation period will be considered.
+Ten-year tax exemption period for an undertaking which sale of construction materials recycled in a selected separate site established in Sri Lanka to recycle the materials which were already used in the construction industry. an individual after successful completion of vocational education from an individual after successful completion of vocational education from any institution which is standardized under TVET concept and regulated by the Tertiary and Vocational Seven-year tax exemption period for an undertaking commenced by a in manufacturing of boats or ships in Sri Lanka and received or derive profits from the supply such boats or ships.
 Seven-year tax exemption period for any "renewable energy project" a capacity to produce not less than one hundred Mega Watts solar or supplied such power to the national grid.
-Five-year tax exemption period for any undertaking commenced on a 2021 by any resident person who constructs and installs the communic related appliances using local labours and local raw materials in Sri required technical services for such construction or installation. ation towers and Concessionar y Tax Rates 01.04.2021 - Sale of Gem and Jewellery taxed at the maximum rate of 14 percent for individuals and flat rate of 14 percent for companies. - Amounts received on the supply of electricity to national grid ger renewable energy resources taxed at the maximum rate of 14 perce and flat rate of 14 percent for companies. - A company which lists its shares in Colombo Stock Exchange during January 1, 2021 and December 31, 2021 for three years of assessment of April 1, 2022 (2022/2023 to 2024/2025) taxed at the rate of 14 percentage. ommencing from Reduction of Tax Liability 01.04.2021 Income Reduction of Tax Aggregate income tax payable by any company (including BOI companies but other than on gains from the realization of investment assets) which lists its shares on or after January 1, 2021 but prior to December 31, 2021 in the Colombo Stock Exchange licensed by the Securities and Exchange Commission of Sri Lanka for the year of assessment 2021/2022.
-50% On the relevant tax liability of dividend income derived by a multinationa l company (i) If exports are increased by a minimum of 30 percent in 2021/2022 compared to the year 2020/2021 25% (ii) If exports are increased by a minimum of 50 percent in 2022/2023 compared to 2021/2022 50% (iii) If exports are increased by minimum of 50 percent in 2023/2024 compared to 2020/2021 or same status as in (ii) above is maintained for 2023/2024 50% On attributable quantum of the relevant tax liability, if agricultural produce from farming activities are used for processing or manufacturing activities by the same person 25%
+Five-year tax exemption period for any undertaking commenced on c 2021 by any resident person who constructs and installs the communic related appliances using local labours and local raw materials in Sri I required technical services for such construction or installation. ation towers and Concessionar y Tax Rates 01.04.2021 - Sale of Gem and Jewellery taxed at the maximum rate of 14 percent for individuals and flat rate of 14 percent for companies. - Amounts received on the supply of electricity to national grid generated by using renewable energy resources taxed at the maximum rate of 14 percent for individuals and flat rate of 14 percent for companies.
+A company which lists its shares in Colombo Stock Exchange during the period of January 1, 2021 and December 31, 2021 for three years of assessment commencing from April 1, 2022 (2022/2023 to 2024/2025) taxed at the rate of 14 percent.
+Reduction of Tax Liability 01.04.2021 Income Reduction of Tax Aggregate income tax payable by any company (including BOI companies but other than on gains from the realization of investment assets) which lists its shares on or after January 1, 2021 but prior to December 31, 2021 in the Colombo Stock Exchange licensed by the Securities and Exchange Commission of Sri Lanka for the year of assessment 2021/2022.
+50% On the relevant tax liability of dividend income derived by a multinational company (i) If exports are increased by a minimum of 30 percent in 2021/2022 compared to the year 2020/2021 25% (ii) If exports are increased by a minimum of 50 percent in 2022/2023 compared to 2021/2022 50% (iii) If exports are increased by minimum of 50 percent in 2023/2024 compared to 2020/2021 or same status as in (ii) above is maintained for 2023/2024 50% On attributable quantum of the relevant tax liability, if agricultural produce from farming activities are used for processing or manufacturing activities by the same person 25%